BEFORESCROLL STUDIO

 when you reach for the feed.

 You tap Instagram.
-Lauds intercepts.
+Prayer First intercepts.
 A single still page, a verse, and three quiet doors — a Bible app, a physical Bible timer, or a short journal entry.
 Pick one; the lock lifts.

 • block The app you tried to open, gently held.